 Effects on Target Parent’s Relationship with the Child

 Like parental alienating cases themselves, the effects of the behavior can be mild to severe.
 In mild to moderate cases, the child may still be able to have a loving relationship with the target parent as long as the alienating parent is not aware of it.

-For instance, in moderate cases the child may begin to placate the alienating parent.
+For instance, in moderate cases, the child may begin to placate the alienating parent.
 The child may tell the alienating parent they do not have fun at the target parent’s home.
-But when they’re with the target parent, they project love toward them.
+But when they’re with the target parent, they show love toward them.